antazoey/xamarin-docs/docs/cross-platform/macios/binding/binding-types-reference.md

 Model methods that return a value are bound differently.
-Those require both a name for the generated C# delegate (the signature for the method) and also a default value to return in case the user does not provide an implementation himself.
+Those require both a name for the generated C# delegate (the signature for the method) and also a default value to return in case the user does not provide an implementation.
 For example, the `ShouldScrollToTop` definition is this:

 ```csharp
 [BaseType (typeof (NSObject))]